typora/support.typora.io/_posts/2021-11-21-activation.md

 * Outline
 {:toc}
+# Activation

-# Pre-conditions and Important Notes
+## Pre-conditions and Important Notes

 To activate Typora, you will need to [purchase a license](https://store.typora.io/) first.
 After your purchase a license code will be sent to your email address, which you can use to activate Typora.